 A: Yes!
 We specialize in teaching people who need a personalized approach.
 Not everyone learns the same.
 Or maybe you were involved in an accident and need a safe re-entry into the drivers seat again.

 A: No. No exceptions.
-Please make sure you are ready to commit to whatever you have signed up for.
+Please make sure you are ready to commit to the driving lessons you have signed up for.
 If you have questions, ask them before you sign up.
-Not reading READ THIS FIRST before signing up is not an excuse - its labeled READ THIS FIRST for a reason.
+Not reading READ THIS FIRST before signing up is not an excuse.
 Any unused lessons are forfeited.
 Lessons must be completed within 6 months of the date you sign up.
 Don't wait till the last minute to try and schedule a lesson.
 It takes time (2-6 months) to complete lessons.
-If you have a specific time frame, its YOUR responsibility to contact us before signing up to see if we can get them done.
+If you have a specific time frame, its your responsibility to contact us before signing up to see if we can get them done.
 Lack of planning on your part is not an emergency on our part.
 Driving schools are typically booked more than two weeks in advance.

 A: No - Our office is closed to the public.
 We operate remotely throughout Orange County using the latest sign-up/scheduling/lesson notification software in the industry.
 You can sign up 24/7 on our website or call/text us directly from 8am - 8pm any day of the week.